flanagancd68/talmidimway/content/commentary/gospels/GB3/2022-01-11-37b-beyond-the-jordan-ii/index.en.md

 Wages
 : reward in the Messianic Age to come

-**Meaning: In the Kingdom, the last shall be first, and the first shall be last**
+**Meaning: In the Kingdom, the last shall be first, and the first shall be last.**  Or, as MacDonald in the Believer's Bible Commentary, phrases it, **it is better to leave our rewards up to the Master.**

 In terms of salvation, entrance is at the owner's sole discretion.
 The Thief on the Cross reminds us that some join late in the day while others join early in the morning
 The Master has the prerogative to extend mercy and grace, even to those who don't appear to us to deserve it.
 Those who came late in the day were just as repentant as those who came early.